Treer/FreeBSD-ports/README.md

     An alternate way to do this is *Diagnostics* **→** *Backup & Restore*, select "Package Manager" in the dropdown, then click *Download configuration as XML*.
 Edit the configuration and upload it.
 This way saves needing to reboot.

-**Troubleshooting** - If you've done all that and rebooted and LCDproc still isn't available from the Services menu...
+**Troubleshooting** - If you've done all that **and rebooted** and LCDproc still isn't available from the Services menu...
 * You should be able to reach the LCDproc config screens by navigating your browser to `/packages/lcdproc/lcdproc.php` - this is where the menu would link to.
 * I've found that using the package manager to install a small package like Cron can sort out the LCDproc menu, and you can always remove Cron again afterwards.
-The *Diagnostics* **→** *Backup & Restore* method might also fix this.
+The *Diagnostics* **→** *Backup & Restore* method for editing the config (detailed above) might also fix this.

 Installing another package to trigger the package manager suggests to me that step 4 might not be working, or I've overlooked something the package manager does for you.
 If anybody knows, let me know.